jallanxjallan/onemanairforce/adaptation/synopsis.md

 painter of modern art, whose salon had been a nexus of support for the struggle for independence, where Dutch and Indonesian artists and art-lovers met as equals.

+# Introducing Sanyoto

+At his favorite bar, the Earthquake, Syd introduces Cameron to the owner, Sanyoto, a friend and former reporting source.
+Sanyoto had been a drill sergeant in the Air Force, then worked as a fixer for foreign oil companies.
+Sanyoto maintains wide contacts in the highest levels of government and the military, who all regard him with great respect, so the Earthquake is popular with generals and cabinet ministers.
+Sanyoto is delighted to hear of the investigation into the RI-002 mystery, and allows Cameron to interview his guests as long as he minds his manners.

 # Introducing Samuel Quiko